 I'm an arts and culture journalist with experience writing everything from TV recaps and theater reviews to long editorials and hard news for online publications, local print papers, national newspapers and more.
 My focus is in writing long-form criticism and features on theater, movies and television, but I'm also passionate about writing about books, particularly poetry, anime/manga, graphic novels and various other elements of nerd culture.
-My work has appeared in The New York Times, American Poets, American Theatre, Vulture, Mashable, Slate, The Week, EDGE, Black Nerd Problems, The New York Amsterdam News, Elmore Magazine, Chelsea Now, Dig Boston and Improper Bostonian, among others.
+My work has appeared in The New York Times, The New Yorker, American Poets, American Theatre, Vulture, Mashable, Slate, The Week, EDGE, Black Nerd Problems, The New York Amsterdam News, Elmore Magazine, Chelsea Now, Dig Boston and Improper Bostonian, among others.
 You can check out a sampling of my work below.

 Maya Phillips was born and raised in New York.
 Maya received her BFA in writing, literature, and publishing with a concentration in poetry from Emerson College and her MFA in poetry from Warren Wilson's MFA Program for Writers.
-Her poetry has appeared in At Length, BOAAT, Ghost Proposal, Hayden's Ferry Review, Vinyl, and The Gettysburg Review, among others, and her arts & entertainment journalism has appeared in The New York Times, Vulture, Mashable, Slate, The Week, American Theatre, and more.
+Her poetry has appeared in At Length, BOAAT, Ghost Proposal, Hayden's Ferry Review, Vinyl, and The Gettysburg Review, among others, and her arts & entertainment journalism has appeared in The New York Times, The New Yorker, Vulture, Mashable, Slate, The Week, American Theatre, and more.
 Her debut poetry collection, Erou, is forthcoming in fall 2019 from Four Way Books.
 A former content editor & producer at the Academy of American Poets, Maya currently works as a web producer at The New Yorker and as a freelance writer.
 She lives in Brooklyn.